hexikani/pulsechain-docs/node-setup.md

 # Types of nodes

 PulseChain node software (`geth`) is available as a Docker image and can be pulled from [registry.gitlab.com/pulsechaincom/go-pulse](registry.gitlab.com/pulsechaincom/go-pulse).
 Typically the latest version shall be used.
-Docker container is preconfigured to run `geth` command and therefore any arguments added to the `docker run` command are passed as argument to the `geth` invoked withing the container.
+Docker container is preconfigured to run `geth` command and therefore any arguments added to the `docker run` command are passed as argument to the `geth` invoked within the container.

 You can run in the following mode:
 - **Validator node** - this is a validating node of the consensus part of the blockchain network.
 Validator node has to have an associated account address and must be running in `--mine` mode which allows for sealing of new block.
 Validator has to be registered (see below) into the PulseChain smart contract to become a candidate for next rotation.